Jonathan Hsu: Career

-He has a BA in economics from Harvard University and an MBA in strategic management and finance from the Wharton School of the University of Pennsylvania.
+He has a B.A. in economics from Harvard University and a M.B.A. in strategic management and finance from the Wharton School of the University of Pennsylvania.
 Hsu spent time as an M&A investment banker at JP Morgan Securities.

 He was the chief executive officer of Recyclebank from 2010 to 2014 and the chief executive officer of 24/7 Real Media (part of WPP plc) for 11 years.

 In 2014-2018 he served as the chief financial officer of AppNexus.